Siege of Port Royal (1710): British expedition organized

 Annotated detail from a 1713 map showing eastern New England and southern Nova Scotia/Acadia.
 Port Royal is at A, Boston at B, and Casco Bay at C.

 In the following years, France failed to send any significant support, while the British mobilized larger and better-organized forces for the conflict in North America.
 Samuel Vetch, a Scots businessman with colonial ties, went to London in 1708 and lobbied Queen Anne for military support to conquer all of New France.
 She authorized a "great enterprise" to conquer all of Acadia and Canada in 1709 that was aborted when the promised military support failed to materialize.
 Vetch and Francis Nicholson, an Englishman who had previously served as colonial governor of Maryland and Virginia, returned to England in its aftermath, and again appealed to the queen for support.
 They were accompanied by four aboriginal chiefs, who caused a sensation in London.
 Nicholson and Vetch successfully argued on behalf of colonial interests for British military support against Port Royal.

 Nicholson arrived in Boston on 15 July 1710, bearing a commission from the queen as "General and Commander-in-Chief of all and sundry the Forces, to be employed in the expedition design'd for the reducing of Port Royal in Nova Scotia".
 In addition to 400 marines brought over from England, four New England provinces raised militia regiments: Massachusetts Bay provided 900, Rhode Island 180, Connecticut 300, and New Hampshire 100.
 Some of the provincial troops were drilled in the arts of siege warfare by Paul Mascarene, a Huguenot officer in the British Army.
-A band of Iroquois was also recruited to serve as scouts on the expedition.
+A band of Haudenosaunee was also recruited to serve as scouts on the expedition.
 When the fleet sailed on 29 September, it consisted of 36 transports, two bomb galleys, and five warships.
 Two ships, HMS Falmouth and HMS Dragon, were sent from England, while HMS Feversham and HMS Lowestoft were sent from New York to join with HMS Chester, which was already stationed at Boston.
 Nicholson sent HMS Chester ahead of the fleet to blockade the Digby Gut, which controlled naval access to Port Royal.